How do customers feel about moving on from Jira Server? We spoke to Walter Buggenhout, one of ACA IT-Solutions' Atlassian experts, to find out.

 It’s important for customers who are considering or preparing to move to start looking into Cloud products, says Walter.
 Organisations are realising that a migration isn’t just about moving platforms, but also tools.

 Businesses will continue to look for the same level of customisation on the Cloud as they’re used to on Server, which is why tools like ScriptRunner and Project Configurator are so key.
 Walter says that most businesses have a solid practice of testing and simulating migrations before running them, so having a Cloud-based tool to support this is essential.

-As the first Cloud tool of its kind, Project Configurator allows teams to continue their testing and staging processes when performing configuration migrations, reducing manual work and improving security.
+Project Configurator allows teams to continue their testing and staging processes when performing configuration migrations, reducing manual work and improving security.
 This is already extremely valuable, says Walter, and as the app continues to evolve we will see businesses feeling more confident in their ability to transition smoothly to the Cloud.

 Finally, employees whose roles are heavily embedded in Jira Server technologies - such as in-house architects and those working in the Atlassian stack - must consider how their roles can evolve with any platform shift.
 This presents both a challenge and an opportunity for people in technical and app administration roles to learn new skills and familiarise themselves with Cloud products.